visdesignlab/Sanguine/backend/README.md

   - Allowed Methods: `GET`
   - Parameters:
     `patient_ids`: A comma separated list of patient ids.
   - Description: WIP.
 Takes patient ids as input.
-Currently returns 2 values, whether a patient has died or not and if they spent 1440 minutes on a ventilator (24 hours)
+Currently returns 2 values, whether a patient has died or not and if they spent 1440 minutes on a ventilator (24 hours).
   - Example:
     ```
     curl '127.0.0.1:8000/api/patient_outcomes?patient_ids=68175619,14711172,35383429,632559101'